abogdanova/SwarmGE/README.md

 - single quotation within double quotation and vice versa, and
 - any characters can be used in quotation, even separators (`"|"`) or angle brackets (`"<"` / `">"`).

 Additionally, the code becomes more readable as well as maintainable and it is not as error prone.
+Example grammars are provided in the `grammars` folder.

+Grammars are parsed using regular expressions.
 Examples on parsing some of grammars can be found here:
 - [Whole grammar](https://regex101.com/r/oY2dK0/3)
 - [Rule](https://regex101.com/r/rU9tA7/2)
 - [Production](https://regex101.com/r/sE7eM8/1)